tianzehu/PA-and-Section-Writeups/PA1-Gradenator-Writeup/README.md

     3. Right click on PA1Main.java --> Team --> Commit, move unstaged files
        that you want to commit into staged changes, put in a commit message, and then click commit and push.

+6. Within 5-10 minutes, you should receive an email from Travis CI to your github email address letting you know that your current program is NOT passing the public test cases.
+If you click on the link and go to the Travis CI webpage, scroll down all the output until you see the grade.sh script being run.
+That IS the grading script we will use as well.
+   Pay attention to its output.

 ## Testing your program